 “The lack of music and quality sound is grating.”

-“Although the mechanics are simplistic, the music rhythm genre has become degenerate.”
+“Although the mechanics are as simplistic as they can get, the music rhythm genre has become more degenerate.”

-The optimization of this 1983 FMV game is notably poor, with users reporting significant performance issues that disrupt gameplay despite its minimal command requirements.
-While some improvements can be achieved by adjusting system settings or using Linux, the game still struggles to run smoothly on modern systems, particularly Windows 7.
+The optimization of this 1983 FMV game is notably poor, with users reporting significant performance issues that disrupt gameplay, despite its minimal command requirements.
+While some improvements can be achieved by adjusting settings and running the game on Linux, overall performance remains inconsistent, particularly on Windows 7.
+Players are advised to ensure their systems are set to "high performance" and limit background applications to mitigate these issues.

 “One would think that for a game that just has 5 commands, things would run smoothly in 2019.”